-2.1 Total No. of permanent faculty
+2.1 Total No. of permanent faculty Total Asst.
+Professors Associate Professors Professors Others

-Total Asst.
-Professors Associate Professors Professors Others 36 24 11 Nil 1
+36 24 11 Nil 1

 2.2 No. of permanent faculty with Ph.D.
+26

-2.3 No. of Faculty Positions Recruited (R) and Vacant (V) during the year

-Asst.
-Associa ite Professors Others Total
+2.5 No. of Faculty Positions Asst.
+Profes Asst.
+Associa Professors Profess Other thers

-Profes sors Profess ors

-R V R V R V R V R V
+during the year ·/ R V R V R V R V R V

-21 09 N/A N/A N/A N/A 1 0 22 09
+1 1 N/A N/A N/A N/A N/A N/A 1 1

-2.4 No. of Guest and Visiting faculty and Temporary faculty

-N/A N/A 40 ----- ----- ----
+2.4 No. of Guest and Visiting faculty and Temporary faculty N/A N/A 40 40

-2.5 Faculty participation in conferences and symposia:
+2.5 Faculty participation in conferen nces ai nd symp oosia:

-No. of Faculty International level National level State level
+No. of Faculty International leve vel National level l State level

-Attended Seminars/ Workshops 23 25 02
+Attended Seminars/ Worl cshops 76 68 1

-Presented papers 15 16 01
+Presented papers 03 07 -

-Resource Persons 02 03 02
+Resource Persons ()3 02 04

-- 2.6 Innovative processes adopted by the institution in Teaching and Learning: - 1) Pre-Examination Preparations: Test series are arranged for a thorough preparation of the students before the University Examinations. - 2) Attempts are being made to enable the students to pursue NPTEL courses in distance mode in the College parallel to their B.Sc curriculum. - 3) Poster presentations and class-based seminars by the students are encouraged for an in-depth understanding of a topic. - 4.
-Students are facilitated to participate in various academic competitions organised by reputed Institutes like IACS, ZSI etc. to arouse greater interest and grasp on the subject. - 5.
-Certificate courses on Computer Applications & Mushroom Cultivation provides the students an edge in their future to face the competitive job market. - 6.
-ICT Enabled Classrooms help the teachers to explain the topic of study in a much more lively and lucid manner. - 7.
-The College has established an Institutional Membership cum Collaboration with British Council, Kolkata for enrichment of academic resources. - 8.
-For an all-round development of the students, the students are exposed to the best elements of modern scientific research and the eternal values of life for a man-making education as envisioned by Swami Vivekananda.
+2.6 Innovative processes adopted by the institution in Teaching and Learning:

+1) Pre-Examination Preparations: Test series are arranged for a thorough preparation of the students before the University Examinations.

+2) Attempts are being made to enable the students to pursue NPTEL courses in distance mode in the College parallel to their B.Sc curriculum.

+3) Poster presentations and class-based seminars by the students are encouraged for an in-depth understanding of a topic.

+4. Students are facilitated to participate in various academic competitions organised by reputed Institutes like ZSI, Kolkata, NASI, Allahabad etc. to arouse greater interest and grasp on the subject.

+5. Certificate courses on Computer Applications & Mushroom Cultivation provides the students an edge in their future to face the competitive job market.

+6. The College has established an Institutional Membership cum Collaboration with British Council, Kolkata and American Library and Information Center, Kolkata for enrichment of academic resources.
+As a result, students and staff members have attended a number academic and cultural programmes arranged by these International bodies which helps one to expand the horizons of knowledge and acquaintances.

+7. For an all-round development of the students, the students are exposed to the best elements of modern scientific research and the eternal values of life for a man-making education as envisioned by Swami Vivekananda.
-2.7 Total No. of actual teaching days during this academic year

-2.8 Examination/ Evaluation Reforms initiated by the Institution (for example: Open Book Examination, Bar Coding, Double Valuation, Photocopy, Online Multiple Choice Questions)
+- 2.7 Total No. of actual teaching days during this academic year - 2.8 Examination/ Evaluation Reforms initiated by the Institution (for example: Open Book Examination, Bar Coding, Double Valuation, Photocopy, Online Multiple Choice Questions)